marzmesas/UPC_FaceID_CL/README.md

 ![image](./ReadMe_Resources/FACEID_APP.png)

+As you can see in the image above, in the first instance, as the person is not registered when trying to log in, the application returns an error message indicating that they are not registered.
+After registering, we get a message that the registration has been completed successfully and then when trying to log in, it is successful.
+In the following images it can be seen that if the face is covered, the application is not logged in, and if that person has already been registered in the application, an error message is returned.

 ![image](./ReadMe_Resources/Latents_FACEID.PNG)

-As you can see in the image above, the application is able to detect whether or not a new face is present in the clusters and register it.
 Despite not performing fine-tuning in the last layers of the model (it remains pending as a next step) the model is good enough to sufficiently separate the new faces introduced with respect to the clusters that are already trained.

 <a name="conclusions"></a>